cloudpro-dev/datamap/README.md

 2. Multi-select for fields in panel with dependency highlighting
 3. Labellng improvments including labels on arrows using the name of the key from the map, and multiplicity shown on the arrow ends
 4. Schema view mode which shows the dependencies between the schemas but does not show the fields
 5. Use flexbox for toolbar layout

+6. Design concept of a `View` which defines a list of schemas to load, instead of just scraping the Map for all fields
-6. Add `height` attribute to schema files which allows manual adjustment of the Panel height
+7. Add `height` attribute to View definition files which allows manual adjustment of the Panel height
-7. Load mask for initial display
-8. Design concept of a `View` which can combine one or more `Map` files to create a combined diagram.
-Need to consider how we define the edges of `View`
-9. Meta data for fields that can store additional information e.g. UI field name, technical label, description, etc (use seperate `meta` element for data)
+8. Meta data for fields defined in a Schema that can store additional information e.g. UI field name, technical label, description, etc (use seperate `meta` element for data)
-10. Design a way of *defining* and *visualing* any transformation between a source and destination field
+9. Design a way of *defining* and *visualing* any transformation between a source and destination field
-11. Add some visual grouping and/or labels that represent groups to allow easier identification of which system each schema resides within
+10. Add some visual grouping and/or labels that represent groups to allow easier identification of which system each schema resides within
+11. Load mask for initial display

+12. Multipicity labels on the schema view between entities, either end of the connector

 12. Manual ordering for the fields within a panel using DnD (currently only available via `Map` file definition)
 13. Custom layout mode for the schema Panels using DnD to position